TimOosterhuis/MAS-project/index.md

 # Download and run instructions

-In addition to our program files, which can be downloaded [here](https://github.com/TimOosterhuis/MAS-project/archive/master.zip), you will also need <a href="https://www.python.org/" target="_blank">Python</a> (either version 2.7 or 3.5) and the <a href="https://www.pygame.org/wiki/GettingStarted" target="_blank">pygame module</a> in order to run our program.
+In addition to our program files, which can be downloaded with the download buttons above, you will also need <a href="https://www.python.org/" target="_blank">Python</a> (either version 2.7 or 3.5) and the <a href="https://www.pygame.org/wiki/GettingStarted" target="_blank">pygame module</a> in order to run our program.
 To run our logical klaverjas agents app unzip the folder after downloading it and execute the main script with python.
 On mac/linux run command: 'python main.py' from the command prompt.